veitner/dancingNumbers/README.md

 - The main program is within `Frames.java`.

-- To generate a mpeg-Video you need "ffmpeg" (https://ffmpeg.org/) and a bash shell to run the script `create2` in subfolder "mov"
+- To generate a mpeg-Video you need "ffmpeg" (https://ffmpeg.org/) and a bash shell to run the script `create2` in subfolder `mov`

 - To see some results point your browser to https://youtu.be/uk3x-sr6MQQ

-Happy coding
+Happy coding and stay healthy

 April 2020, V. Eitner